Open–closed principle: Meyer's open–closed principle

 At the time Meyer was writing, adding fields or functions to a library inevitably required changes to any programs depending on that library.
-Meyer's proposed solution to this dilemma relied on the notion of object-oriented inheritance (specifically implementation inheritance):
+Meyer's proposed solution to this problem relied on the notion of object-oriented inheritance (specifically implementation inheritance):

 A class is closed, since it may be compiled, stored in a library, baselined, and used by client classes.
 But it is also open, since any new class may use it as parent, adding new features.
 When a descendant class is defined, there is no need to change the original or to disturb its clients.

 Polymorphic open–closed principle

 During the 1990s, the open–closed principle became popularly redefined to refer to the use of abstracted interfaces, where the implementations can be changed and multiple implementations could be created and polymorphically substituted for each other.

 In contrast to Meyer's usage, this definition advocates inheritance from abstract base classes.
 Interface specifications can be reused through inheritance but implementation need not be.
 The existing interface is closed to modifications and new implementations must, at a minimum, implement that interface.

 Robert C. Martin's 1996 article "The Open-Closed Principle" was one of the seminal writings to take this approach.
-In 2001 Craig Larman related the open–closed principle to the pattern by Alistair Cockburn called Protected Variations, and to the David Parnas discussion of information hiding.
+In 2001, Craig Larman related the open–closed principle to the pattern by Alistair Cockburn called Protected Variations, and to the David Parnas discussion of information hiding.